 - Wi-Fi 6E chips supporting mobile phones is expected to be concentrated on the upcoming Qualcomm Snapdragon series

-Some examples of the current mobile devices in the market are:
+Some examples of the mobile devices in the market in 2020 are: